FrouFrou/things-to-do/README.md

 things-to-do
 ============

-A project for keeping track of all the things that need to be done by the end of 2014.
+An attempt to keep track of all the things that need to be done by the end of 2014.
+Let's see if this will work out.